vitorccs/bluetooth-rc-car/README.md

 This is a [Platform IO IDE](https://platformio.org/platformio-ide) project coded in C++.

-The car is controlled by a [free Android App](https://play.google.com/store/apps/details?id=braulio.calle.bluetoothRCcontroller&hl=en) (Bluettoh connection will appear as "HC-05"):
+The car is controlled by a [free Android App](https://play.google.com/store/apps/details?id=braulio.calle.bluetoothRCcontroller&hl=en) (Bluetooth connection will appear as "HC-05"):

 <img src="https://github.com/vitorccs/bluetooth-rc-car/assets/9891961/2e48be50-9498-443f-bc25-0eb4d572a016" width="300">